loader2

 a) Let us assume that the Nifty moves up from its current levels.
 Since you have sold Nifty futures, you may face losses on your transaction.
 However, your stock portfolio will have appreciated as a result of Nifty's rise.

-c) Now, the Nifty moves down from its current levels.
+b) Now, the Nifty moves down from its current levels.
 That will pull down the value of your stock portfolio, but your hedge will pay off.
-Since you had already sold Nifty futures, you can draw profits on closing your position.
+Since you have already sold Nifty futures, you can draw profits on closing your position.

 In both scenarios, the hedge using Nifty futures helps safeguard your current positions.
 It also carries some potential for gains.